 Stocks will usually provide the higher gains but also the risk to biggest changes in value or losses.

 Bonds are more stable and usually will not provide the gains seen in stocks.

-Bottomline, whatever you do, starting a 529 for your child should be on your radar.
+Bottomline, whatever you do, starting a 529 for your child should be on your radar along with your prenatal vitamins.
 The earlier the better.
 He/she will thank you someday.

 Till next time.